-After culinary school, she worked with Bobby Flay and helped open a vegan tea room before debuting Dirt Candy in October 2008.
+After culinary school, she worked with Bobby Flay and helped open a vegan tea room before debuting Dirt Candy in October of 2008.
 The restaurant had 18 seats for its first seven years before moving to 86 Allen St. in 2015.
 Dirt Candy has been called "the future of vegetarian restaurants" by the Village Voice; "the absolute best restaurant on the Lower East Side" by New York Magazine; and "one of America's 100 best restaurants for wine" by Wine Enthusiast.

-Chef Cohen has competed on "Iron Chef" and appeared as a guest judge on "Top Chef Canada."
+Chef Amanda has competed on "Iron Chef" and appeared as a guest judge on "Top Chef Canada."
 She wrote "Dirt Candy: A Cookbook," North America’s first graphic novel cookbook, and was one of the first NYC chefs to eliminate tipping and restructure compensation for her staff.
 Chef Cohen was nominated for a James Beard Award, Best Chef: NYC, in 2014 and 2018.

 Tal Ronnen is the chef at Crossroads in Los Angeles.
 Known for his vegan cooking, Chef Tal served the first vegan dinner at the U.S. Senate, prepared meals for Oprah's 21-day cleanse, and catered Ellen DeGeneres and Portia de Rossi’s wedding.
-He graduated from NGI's Chef's Training Program in 2004 and gained experience at Candle 79 in New York City, Madeleine Bistro in LA and Sublime in Fort Lauderdale, Florida.
+He graduated from NGI's Chef's Training Program in 2004 and gained experience at Candle 79 in New York City, Madeleine Bistro in Los Angeles and Sublime in Fort Lauderdale, Florida.